-The Bedroom as a Cat’s Ultimate Safe Haven
+The Bedroom as a Cat’s Safe Haven

-Bedrooms hold special significance in the feline world.
 Unlike busy living areas or high-traffic hallways, bedrooms typically represent the quietest, most private spaces in our homes.
 When cats choose to hide under beds specifically, they’re making a calculated decision about where they feel most secure.

 The combination of familiar scents, low foot traffic, and multiple escape routes makes bedrooms particularly appealing to cats seeking refuge.
 Your scent on the bedding above creates an additional layer of comfort and security that other hiding spots throughout the house simply can’t match.